Nechja/drinkbooksource/README.md

 3. Run the `DrinkSchemaValidator` and `FoodSchemaValidator` script to check for data consistency.
 4. If all tests pass, submit a merge request with your proposed changes.

+If you struggle with Json, [this tool may help you struggle](https://afktavern.com/noclip) slightly less...

 ## Validation

 To maintain the integrity of the data, we require all submissions to pass our validation checks one of the `SchemaValidator` script included in the repository.